The EPA Cracks Down on "Forever Chemicals" in Drinking Water

 In a groundbreaking move, the EPA set strict new limits on six types of PFAS that are currently present in drinking water.
 Permitted levels of these chemicals are now close to zero, as water suppliers will be required to reduce them to the lowest level that can possibly be measured.
 These are the first-ever nationwide drinking water regulations for PFAS issued by the federal government.

 "The EPA is asking water companies to try to get PFAS levels to zero because there's no safe level.
-It's very difficult to test below four parts per trillion with the equipment and the testing mechanisms we have right now, so the levels will be reduced as much as they possibly can," said Dr. Laura Anderko, Co-director of the Mid-Atlantic Center for Children's Health and the Environment at Villanova University’s M. Louise Fitzpatrick College of Nursing.
+It's very difficult to test below four parts per trillion with the equipment and the testing mechanisms we have right now, so the levels will be reduced as much as they possibly can," said Laura Anderko, PhD, co-director of the Mid-Atlantic Center for Children's Health and the Environment at Villanova University's M. Louise Fitzpatrick College of Nursing.

-So what’s driving this urgency to minimize exposure to PFAS?
-Our children’s health is one big reason.
+So, what's driving this urgency to minimize exposure to PFAS?
+Our children's health is one big reason.
 As Dr. Anderko explains, "Children are more susceptible and vulnerable to the health impacts of PFAS because their bodies are still growing.
-Some of the health issues resulting from PFAS exposure are high cholesterol and a decrease in infant growth and fetal growth - so much so that there's a tendency towards low birth weight."
+Some of the health issues resulting from PFAS exposure are high cholesterol and a decrease in infant growth and fetal growth—so much so that there's a tendency towards low birth weight."

 Adults aren't spared either.
 PFAS has been linked to health issues including kidney cancer, liver problems and reduced antibody response from vaccines.
 For pregnant women, PFAS can increase the risk of high blood pressure.